-Research and development expenses primarily consist of costs associated with the development and clinical testing and manufacturing of Zimura and, historically, Fovista, as well as costs associated with the preclinical development of other product candidates and formulations.
+Our research and development expenses primarily consist of costs associated with the manufacturing, development, and clinical testing of Zimura and, historically, Fovista, as well as costs associated with the preclinical development of other product candidates, formulations and technologies, including costs associated with our RHO-adRP gene therapy product candidate, including a related sponsored research with Penn, and costs associated with the our ongoing gene therapy research collaboration with UMMS.
 Our research and development expenses consist of:

-- external research and development expenses incurred under arrangements with third parties, such as academic research collaborators, contract research organizations, or CROs, and other vendors and contract manufacturing organizations, or CMOs, for the production of API and drug product; and - employee-related expenses for employees dedicated to research and development activities, including salaries, benefits and share-based compensation expense.
+- external research and development expenses incurred under arrangements with third parties, such as academic research collaborators, contract research organizations, or CROs, and other vendors and contract manufacturing organizations, or CMOs, for the production of drug substance and drug product; and - employee-related expenses for employees dedicated to research and development activities, including salaries, benefits and share-based compensation expense.

 Research and development expenses also include costs of acquired product licenses and related technology rights where there is no alternative future use, costs of prototypes used in research and development, consultant fees and amounts paid to collaborative partners.
-We expect that research and development expenses in the future will also include the costs of our collaborative gene therapy research programs, including the costs of our research collaboration with UMMS, entered into in February 2018.